JuanJakobo/Pocketbook-Nextcloud-Client/README.md

 Next you will be asked where you want to save the nextcloud files.
 To download a file, click on it.
 If you want to sync a folder click it until an menu appears.
 In this menu select "sync".
 The folder sync will only sync files that are "newer" on the server side.
 It ignores .sdr files.

 ## How to build
-Currently there are multiple methods to build the application
+Currently there are multiple methods to build the application.
+It is recommended to use the Dockerimage.

 ### Dockerimage
-The easiest way to build applications seems to be as of now to use the Dockerimage. (https://github.com/Skeeve/SDK_6.3.0/tree/docker)
+The easiest way to build applications as of now to use the Dockerimage. (https://github.com/JuanJakobo/Pocketbook-dev-docker)

 ### Setup Toolchain
 First you need to install the basic build tools for linux.